Rules for Mattis

 • You may play a run of cards of the same suit instead of a single card

-• The next player must then beat the full sequence with a higher one of the same suit or trump
+• The next player must beat the full sequence with a higher one of the same suit, or play trump

-All players must participate in at least one trick in the second round.
+All players must take part in at least one trick in the second round.
 If you have no cards after the first round, you must begin the second by picking up a card.

-Once a player has played at least once and discarded all their cards, they are done and can stop playing.
+Once a player has played at least once and has no cards left, they are done.

-The remaining players continue battling for 2nd, 3rd place, and so on.
-The game ends when only one player has cards left.
+The remaining players continue until only one player has cards left.

 • Risk Draw: Use it tactically when you need high-value cards

-• Card count: Watch how many cards others have
+• Card count: Watch how many cards others are holding

-• Play low: Start round two with low cards if you can
+• Play low: Start round two with low cards when you can

 • Risk Draw: Drawing a card from the pile instead of playing from hand

-• Trump card: The last card drawn in round one that sets the trump suit
+• Trump card: The last card drawn in round one, which sets the trump suit

 • Trick: A round where all players play one card